StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 ..
 NOTE::
    This feature is only available to Skribble Enterprise customers.

-As a Skribble Business admin, you can select a uniform document deletion period for all employees.
-After this period, their documents will be automatically deleted from Skribble.
+As a Skribble Business admin, you can set a document deletion period for all documents regardless of their state.
+After this period, documents of your Skribble Business members will be automatically deleted from Skribble.

-You can select a document deletion period for:

-•	**all documents regardless of their state** (only available to Enterprise customers who became customers after 17 February 2020)

-•	**signed and declined documents** (documents that have been signed by all parties or declined by at least one person)
+**Note for Enterprise customers who became customers before 17 February 2020.** Deletion period only affects signed and declined documents (documents signed by all parties or declined by at least one person).

-To select a document deletion period:
+To set a document deletion period:

 - Click **Business profile** if you're not already there